Creating a Group-wide risk management system

 Specifically, the initial response manual at all Group sites was revised so that operations would reliably continue during periods of chaos, at night and on holidays.
 The effectiveness of the manual was tested with actual drills, and the PDCA cycle is being used to improve it further.

-In the event of a large-scale earthquake, the headquarters in the Marunouchi area of Chiyoda, Tokyo would serve as the Disaster Response Headquarters, and seven teams, headed by the president, would promptly respond.
+In the event of a large-scale earthquake, the headquarters in the Marunouchi area of Chiyoda, Tokyo would serve as the Disaster Response Headquarters.
+Seven teams, headed by the President and CEO, would promptly respond.
 This system is reviewed in Group disaster preparedness training held once a year.
 In this training, the Disaster Response Headquarters, including top management, works with a site chosen as the hypothetical epicenter to quickly ascertain the extent of the damage, decide on a response and make decisions.
-In November 2018, training was carried out for a scenario involving the occurrence of a quake in the Kansai region (Osaka area).
+In November 2019, training was carried out for a scenario involving the occurrence of a quake directly hitting the Tokyo metropolitan area.

 Konica Minolta has also developed its own information-sharing tools for use in disasters.
 Its Emergency Information Data Base System is able to map the extent of damage at sites in the Konica Minolta Group in Japan, thereby providing an overall picture of the damage.
 The Safety Confirmation System consolidates information on the safety of employees and their families.
 Konica Minolta also uses internal social media as an information-sharing tool for use in emergencies that occur at night or on holidays.
 Employing disaster prevention ICT, these tools support a smooth response from the initial response stage through the BCP stage.
 When the earthquake occurred in northern Osaka in June 2018, the Group used these ICT tools and confirmed that they were effective for information- sharing in the initial stage.